mlhartme/stool/client/documentation.md

 `never` is similar to `after`, but reports warnings instead of errors (and thus, Stool always returns with exit code 0).

-#### Auto options

-Stage commands provide auto options do deal with stages that are not stopped.

-With `-autorestart`, Stool checks the state of a stage.
-It the stage is up, Stool stops the stage, invokes the actual command, and starts the stage again. `-autostop` is similar, but the stage is not started again.

 #### Examples

 `stool status -stage foo` prints the status of stage `foo`.

-`stool config -stage memory!=2000 memory` prints all memory properties other than 2000.

 `stool start -all -fail after` starts all stages.
 Without `-fail after`, the command would abort after the first stage that cannot be started (e.g. because it's already running).

-`stool stop -stage state=up` stops all stages currently up, but aborts immediately if one stage fails to stop.
+`stool stop -stage up=true` stops all stages currently up, but aborts immediately if one stage fails to stop.

 ### stool-remove